Amblypygi: Behavior

 Amblypygids have eight legs, but use only six for walking, often in a crab-like, sideways fashion.
 The front pair of legs are modified for use as antennae-like feelers, with many fine segments giving the appearance of a "whip".
-When a suitable prey is located with the antenniform legs, the amblypygid seizes its victim with large spines on the grasping pedipalps, impaling and immobilizing the prey.
-This is typically done while climbing the side of a vertical surface and looking downward at their prey.
+When suitable prey is located with the antenniform legs, the amblypygid seizes its victim with large spines on the grasping pedipalps, impaling and immobilizing the prey.
+This is typically done while climbing the side of a vertical surface and facing downward toward their prey.

+Reproduction

+Whipspiders reproduce by indirect spermatophore transfer, in which the male deposits a stalked spermatophore containing sperm bodies upon the substrate which the female picks up to fertilize her eggs.
+Spermatophores are also used in this way by scorpions.
+The male deposites the spermatophore and lures the female towards it during an often long and elaborate courtship process.

+Courtship

+Amblypygid courtship is often extremely intricate and time consuming.
+Exact behavior varies from species to species, but generally follows the following phases: